-We expect and teach tenants in Prince William County to remit rent on time.
-Nearly every renter we've ever managed has taken advantage of the grace period at some point during their lease, but we are very persistent about explaining that rent is due on the first day of the month.
+We expect and train renters in Prince William County to remit rent on time.
+Nearly every renter we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very persistent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
-If the renter pays during the grace period, there is no fee charged to the tenant.
+If the tenant pays during the grace period, there is no late fee charged to the tenant.

-When the tenant pays late we collect a late fee to cover the additional costs this imposes on us.
+If the renter pays late we collect a late fee to cover the additional costs this imposes on us.
 It's no more or less work to take one late rent check to the bank than to take a stack of timely checks to the bank.

 The best way to avoid an eviction process is to start with good tenant screening and background checks.
-There is a process that can take a number of weeks to evict a renter.
+There is a process that can take a number of weeks to evict a tenant.
 All evictions require a court hearing and an order signed by a judge.
-Because this process is lengthy, Nesbitt Realty is very swift to act when a tenant is even a day late.
+Because this process is lengthy, Nesbitt Realty is very swift to act when a renter is even a day late.

-a free source for landlords in Prince William County
+a good source for rental investors in Prince William County

-- Before you lease out your rental property in Prince William County
+- Before you lease out your rental in Prince William County

 - Collections and evictions